open-dollar/od-docs/docs/faq.md

 * At time T2: lstETH price surges to $1000.
 Open Dollar vault users suddenly have more borrowing power and generate more OD against their collateral.
 Those users sell OD on the secondary market (like an exchange), causing OD's market price to drop to $0.95.
 Users might be selling to create leveraged long positions, or to access capital without having to sell their lstETH.

 * At time T3: lstETH remains at $1000 and OD's market price is still $0.95.
-The system wants the market price to get close to the redemption price.
+The protocol wants the market price to get close to the redemption price.
 In order to eliminate the imbalance between the market/redemption prices, the system starts to revalue OD.
 Revaluing consists in setting a positive redemption rate which makes the redemption price grow every second.

 * At time T4: lstETH remains at $1000.
 OD's redemption price is now $1.05.
 SAFE users are starting to realize that they can now borrow less OD per one lstETH, they can redeem less lstETH during Settlement (because OD is now more expensive) and that it will be more expensive to close their SAFE once the market price follows the redemption price.
 At the same time, OD holders are starting to realize that they can redeem more and more ETH during settlement.